infecsean/Obsidian-Cloud/School Notes/DP Economics/4. Government Intervention/Price Controls/Price Floors/Consequences of price floor.md

 ### Government Decision for surplus
 In general, anything government does to get rid of the surplus is problematic.
 - Storing it: Cost of Storage + cost of purchasing surplus
-- Export: Often require [[subsidies]], given to producers to lower the price since countries wouldnt want to buy at a high price.
+- Export: Often require [[Subsidies]], given to producers to lower the price since countries wouldnt want to buy at a high price.

 ### Firm Inefficiency
 Firms with high cost of production arent motivated to produce effeciently since the high price protect them from low price competitors.